TechHacks-Competitive/DnD-for-Discord/README.md

 So, as a gift to our DMs, we've decided to create this discord bot for the betterment of our DnD club and to our DnD diehard souls.

 ## Contributers
-- Jacob K
+- Jacob Koziej
-- Shaedil D
+- Shaedil Dider
-- Daniel K
+- Daniel Kogan